 2016 has been a year of many changes, many challenges, and some difficult circumstances for me.
-The most recent of these challenges arose a few weeks ago, when I was diagnosed with chronic myelogenous leukemia.
+The most recent of these challenges arose a few weeks ago when I was diagnosed with chronic myelogenous leukemia.
 As I’ve begun road toward recovery and remission, I’ve had time to reflect on the qualities that have been and will continue to be necessary to fight this battle, and I can honestly attribute so many of these qualities to my participation in the arts.
-I believe these life lessons hold true for all of us, in challenges big and small.
-More than being valuable content for our students, the arts shape minds and hearts.
-Today, I’d like to share some of what I think are the most valuable life lessons the arts teach us.
+I believe these life lessons from arts hold true for all of us, in challenges big and small.
+More than being valuable content for our students, the arts shape minds, and hearts.
+Today, I’d like to share some of what I think is the most valuable life lessons from arts.

 Artists know rejection and hardship.
 Whether its a botched audition, a poor performance, or a lukewarm reception to a work of art, artists must develop the ability to rise above.
 Fall down seven times, get up eight.
 As a performer, I’ve been to many auditions that resulted in a rejection email.
 This isn’t to say that I don’t have talent, but sometimes there are circumstances much greater than simply what I bring to the table.
 There are days when I’m not at my best.
 There are differences in opinions, in aesthetics, in visions.
 And over years of participating in the arts, over years of rejection emails and calls, I’ve learned to rise back up after each disappointment.
 There are valuable lessons to be learned in rejection and “failure” (for lack of a better word), and if we choose to allow these experiences to grow us, we rise up stronger.